Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Maximization of the heralding probability - general procedure

 We assume that $n_j>0$.
 Therefore, the optimal $X_j$ must satisfy $X_j>0$.
 Making use of the Jacobi's formula for derivative of a matrix determinant,

 we arrive at the following algebraic equations for the optimal $X_j$,

 Here $\Sigma_j$ is a matrix whose elements are all equal to zero except for one diagonal element, $(\Sigma_j)_{kl}=\delta _{kj}\delta_{lj}$ .
 The extremal equations (\ref{Qextremal}) form a system of $m$ polynomial equations for $m$ variables $X_j$.
-Such system can be converted into a polynomial equation for a single variable, e.g. via the construction of Gröbner basis.
-However, the degree and complexity of the resulting polynomial equation may grow quickly with the size of the original problem.
-For larger systems, the homotopy continuation method may be applied to determine the roots numerically.
+Such a system can be converted into a polynomial equation for a single variable, e.g., via the construction of a Gröbner basis \cite{Sturmfels2002}.
+However, the degree and complexity of the resulting polynomial equation may increase rapidly with the size of the original problem.
+For larger systems, the homotopy continuation method can be applied to determine the roots numerically \cite{Li1997,Bates2023}. \tcr{Importantly, these methods are capable to identify all the roots of the system of polynomial equations (\ref{Qextremal}).
+Therefore, global optimization of the heralding probability over all physically admissible values of $X_j$ is possible by checking all the physical solutions that satisfy $X_j>0$ and the inequality (\ref{physicalitycondition}), and choosing the one that maximizes $p_S$.}